lukso-network/network-docker-containers/README.md

 ## How to use

-1. Clone the repo and fetch the submodules
+1. Clone the repo and fetch the submodules.

 ```sh
 git clone git@github.com:lukso-network/network-docker-containers.git